incluit/angular-training-lvl-one/README.md

 ## Use service workers

-Compile the application with the following command  `ng build --prod` and then serve the folder dist/angular-training with the example `http-server` (To install globally the package, you need to use the following command => `npm i -g http-server`).
+Compile the application with the following command  `ng build --prod` and then serve the folder dist/angular-training with the example `http-server` (To install the package globally, you need to use the following command => `npm i -g http-server`).